ammarbinfaisal/taskss/readme.md

 <img  src="https://raw.githubusercontent.com/ammarbinfaisal/tasks/master/preview.gif"/>

- _This is just an toy thing I made while learning how to move cursor around in the terminal and i can't ensure the absence of bugs._
+ _This is just a toy thing I made while learning how to move cursor around the terminal and I can't ensure the absence of bugs._

 ## Install